Juneteenth gives brands an opportunity to recognize an important moment in American history while showing meaningful support for the Black community.

 Plant People suggested a different format of Juneteenth educational emails.
 Instead of writing a wordy copy about the holiday, they shared sources about racial inequality and Juneteenth as an important milestone.
 This format might come off as a bit lazy.
 But it follows the “Nothing about us without us” principle, which is a fairer move towards the Black community.

 There are many organizations that focus on the empowerment of Black Americans.
 Find one or two that you can partner with to help promote their message through your email marketing.
-Not only will this help to serve your community, but it will also show your customers that you’re an organization that cares about more than just selling products.

 For example, Tapestry INC (the parent company of Coach) has demonstrated active allyship by taking the Active Allyship Pledge and working with HBCUs (Historically Black Colleges and Universities) to promote talent and development within the Black community.
 Through these types of efforts, businesses can build genuine and meaningful relationships with members of the Black community, helping to build trust.